oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 Once prerequisites are in place, you are ready to build and use ovirt-engine-dwh.

-Build product and install at `$HOME/ovirt-engine`, execute the following as unprivileged user while residing within source repository:
+Build product and install at the same PREFIX used to install ovirt-engine, for example: `$HOME/ovirt-engine`, the installation into PREFIX is similar to ovirt-engine process, execute:

-      $ make install-dev PREFIX=< Same as engine PREFIX >
+      $ make install-dev PREFIX="$HOME/ovirt-engine"

 Create user and history database